Ardleigh Green: Toponymy

 The first written name Haddeleye and all later forms evidence a clear corruption or natural progression of an older form, meaning "heath clearing" or perhaps more specifically "clearing [in the] heather" from the Old English hæth and lēah.
 It was last referred to as "Hardley Green" in 1883, so appearing in that year's Ordnance Survey map.

+Geography

+Ardleigh Green has a small set of shops.
+The area naturally drains to form the headwaters of a stream, The Ravensbourne which briefly flows, before joining the River Rom.